momokiss/BAIDU_WEB/README.md

 Liquidity + Bets.
 Submissions consist of provided liquidity and bets.
 Most often used for aggregated statistics.

 ### Close Time
-The moment of time when the final data can be retrived from the or
+The moment of time when the final data can be retrived from the oracle to define the Event outcome and the Event can be closed.

+### Measure Period
+The time interval from the end of accepting bets period to the event

+### Rewa